hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/heads-atop-coreboot.md

 With the signature, the boot part becomes automatic, and you will have a measured (PCR 4 is used in the firmware stages.), signed, and automated boot scheme if you have chosen `autoboot-init`.

+#### Update 1
+[A new patch](https://github.com/persmule/heads/commit/afd3a005e078420bbbcfb8194fc90e02dcc25666) has been filed as PR with a feature not to generate hashes for initrd or modules if module.sig_enforce=1 is present, which may ease the updating of initrd from GNU/Linux OSes.
+The corresponding config flag has been inserted into the heads' config provided by us.

 ### Reference:
 [1] [Heads-wiki](https://github.com/osresearch/heads-wiki)